Skip to main content

 • Ipamorelin / CJC-1295 ∞ This is a powerful combination.
 CJC-1295 is a long-acting GHRH analogue, providing a steady signal to the pituitary.
 Ipamorelin is a Growth Hormone-Releasing Peptide (GHRP) that stimulates GH release through a separate pathway and also helps to suppress somatostatin, a hormone that inhibits GH release.

 The primary benefit of these peptides for mood is their profound effect on sleep quality.
 By promoting deeper, more restorative slow-wave sleep, they allow the brain to perform its nightly cleanup and consolidation processes more effectively.
-Individuals on often report significant improvements in sleep, leading to enhanced daytime energy, improved cognitive function, and a more stable, positive mood.
+Individuals on peptide therapy often report significant improvements in sleep, leading to enhanced daytime energy, improved cognitive function, and a more stable, positive mood.
 This intervention complements sex hormone optimization by addressing another fundamental pillar of neurological health ∞ restorative rest.

 Key Peptides and Their Primary Mechanism for Mood Support